Drakkar Productions

 Drakkar Productions is a French record label that has released many recordings of black metal bands throughout the world, on CD, cassette and vinyl.
 They have usually limited the prints to 1,000 copies or less, but some have been known to vary.
 The label is now notorious for its Les Légions Noires releases, as well as other black metal bands that are known throughout the world.

 Overview

-Drakkar Productions started out in 1994 when Noktu, a friend of Meyhna'ch, offered to release some Mütiilation material, along with some other Les Légions Noires stuff.
-This was because no one else would release their material at the time, and the bands felt they wanted some official releases.
+Drakkar Productions began operation in 1994 when Noktu, a friend of Meyhna'ch, offered to release some Mütiilation material, along with several other Les Légions Noires releases.
+Les Légions Noires members had a growing interest in having material released officially by labels, who until that point had shown little interest in working with the French underground.
 Noktu soon after released his own band's material, Celestia, and followed by other acts.